Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization: Abstract

 \section{Abstract}

-Connected vehicles will change the modes of future transportation management and organization, especially at intersections.
-There are mainly two categories coordination methods at unsignalized intersection, i.e. centralized and distributed methods.
-Centralized coordination methods need huge computation resources since they own a centralized controller to optimize the trajectories for all approaching vehicles, while in distributed methods each approaching vehicles owns an individual controller to optimize the trajectory considering the motion information and the conflict relationship with its neighboring vehicles, which avoids huge computation but needs sophisticated manual design.
-In this paper, we propose a centralized conflict-free cooperation method for multiple connected vehicles at unsignalized intersection using reinforcement learning (RL) to address computation burden naturally by training offline.
-We firstly incorporate a prior model into proximal policy optimization (PPO) algorithm to accelerate learning process.
-Then we present the design of state, action and reward to formulate centralized cooperation as RL problem.
-Finally, we train a coordinate policy by our model-accelerated PPO (MA-PPO) in a simulation setting and analyze results.
-Results show that the method we propose improves the traffic efficiency of the intersection on the premise of ensuring no collision.
+Connected vehicles will change the modes of future transportation management and organization, especially at an intersection without traffic light.
+Centralized coordination methods globally coordinate vehicles approaching the intersection from all sections by considering their states altogether.
+However, they need substantial computation resources since they own a centralized controller to optimize the trajectories for all approaching vehicles in real-time.
+In this paper, we propose a centralized coordination scheme of automated vehicles at an intersection without traffic signals using reinforcement learning (RL) to address low computation efficiency suffered by current centralized coordination methods.
+We first propose an RL training algorithm, model accelerated proximal policy optimization (MA-PPO), which incorporates a prior model into proximal policy optimization (PPO) algorithm to accelerate the learning process in terms of sample efficiency.
+Then we present the design of state, action and reward to formulate centralized coordination as an RL problem.
+Finally, we train a coordinate policy in a simulation setting and compare computing time and traffic efficiency with a coordination scheme based on model predictive control (MPC) method.
+Results show that our method spends only 1/400 of the computing time of MPC and increase the efficiency of the intersection by 4.5 times.